-UNIT 1: September - December 2021
+UNIT 1: September - December 2022

 Course Number Course Name and Description Hours SLP 1502Y Anatomy & Embryology.
 Students learn anatomy and neuroanatomy pertinent to speech production and hearing.
 Lectures and labs integrate theoretical and practical knowledge.
 60 SLP 1505Y Child Language I. Students acquire knowledge of the acquisition and assessment of communication skills in children and adolescents.
 Theoretical knowledge of developmental stages is linked to the assessment process.
 60 SLP 1514Y Applied Audiology.
 Students learn standard and specialized audiometric procedures relevant to the practice of speech-language pathology.
 The interpretation of audiograms, the use of hearing aids and discussion of diagnostic problems in clinical audiometry are included.
-60 SLP 1520H Principles of Clinical Practice.
+60 SLP 1520H Principles of Clinical Practice .
 Within a framework of evidence-based practice, students acquire basic information about assessment, treatment, observation, interviewing and counselling in children and adults.
-Basic research principles, effective interpersonal communication and self-assessment skills are also presented.
-60 SLP 1522Y Speech Physiology and Acoustics.
+45 SLP 1522Y Speech Physiology and Acoustics.
 Students learn the biological aspects of human speech production and methods used in its physical analysis (e.g., acoustics, aerodynamics, and kinematics).
-60 SLP 1539H Capstone Portfolio.
-This capstone project requires evidence for all eight curriculum objectives and is completed after Unit 8.
+60 SLP 1509H Integrating Client, Practitioner and Research Knowledge In Practice.
+Students learn foundational knowledge and skills for seeking, critically considering, and integrating relevant knowledge and values from a variety of sources, including clients' lived experiences (client knowledge), clinician experiences and practical knowledge (practitioner knowledge), and multidisciplinary research studies (scholarly knowledge).
+This course targets all eight curriculum objectives and is completed after Unit 8.
 Continuous in all units